 Frequency

-The dimension of type frequency is required for the system OnTheFly since all data requests are type TimeSeries.
+The dimension of type frequency is required by the system OnTheFly, since all data requests are type TimeSeries.
 But it is still possible that in a given dataflow this dimension is not present.
-In this case the system will automatically add the Frequency Dimension and the respective codelist picking her recover from the file that is located in
+In this case the system will automatically add the Frequency Dimension and the related codelist picking her recover from the file that is located in:

 “Bin/ConfigurationXml/FrequencyCodelist.xml”